Unofficial Website for Historical Artifacts from the Palace Hotel.

 In 1894, the Palace Hotel had its most beautiful photo-booklet souvenir printed by Bonestell & Co, SF.
 Measuring 9"x7" and bound together with a string, it features 14 pages of photographs from the Palace Hotel, one of the Hotel Del Monte, one of the Tavern of Castle Crag, and one from Golden Gate Park.
 Between each page is a tissue paper sheet with text describing the rooms of the hotel to the right.
 On the back side of the photos are advertisements for Gorham Silver, Pacific Coast Steamship Company, Pommery Sec Champagne, Napa Valley Wine Company, Moet & Chandon, and more!

 Bruce Cooper also has a variation of this same souvenir on his site with a more intricate cover and 12 photographs.
-While his is not dated, it is a slightly later publication as the PH logo on mine is an earlier version.
+While his is not dated, it is a slightly later publication as it mentions the Maple Hall, which wasn't created until 1895.
+My brochure still calls it the Cafe, which was named so in 1890.
 Also featuring previously unseen images, it showcases some of the machinery of the hotel, as well as photos of different rooms not seen before.

 Perhaps the rarest photograph is the last one shown - the fire department for the Palace Hotel!
 They are shown practicing with their equipment on the Conservatory Floor in 1894.
 One would imagine many of these same men would try valiantly to save the burning hotel in 1906, only to escape when the cistern dried out.